pharath/netflix-clone/README.md

     The backend will be running on `http://localhost:8080`.

+5. After running the backend for the first time, the `netflix` database will be created automatically, and the `video_meta_data` table will be set up.

+6. To populate the `video_meta_data` table, import the SQL file `SQL/video_meta_data.sql`:

+    - Open phpMyAdmin.
+    - Select the `netflix` database.
+    - Navigate to the `Import` tab.
+    - Choose the `SQL/video_meta_data.sql` file from the repository.
+    - Click `Go` to execute the SQL script and populate the table.

 ### 3. Setting Up the Frontend

 1. Open a new terminal window, navigate to the frontend directory: